mypetyak/django-citadel/README.md

 jackpot_directions = bt.location.get_plaintext(password=password)
 ```

-Note that `jackpot_directions` now contains the text "30 meters north of the tall coconut tree"
+Printing `jackpot_directions` now outputs the text "30 meters north of the tall coconut tree"

+##Installation:
+The app is available through Pypi:
+`pip install django-citadel`

+Add support to your Django project by adding `citadel` to your list of `INSTALLED_APPS`